SSWConsulting/SSW.Rules.Content/rules/minimize-unrelated-interruptions/rule.md

 :::

 ::: greybox
-Messaging in the group chat "brb in x mins" and then "I’m back" when you return.
+Messaging in the group chat _"brb in x mins"_ ...

+and then _"I’m back"_ when you return.
 :::
 ::: good
 Figure: Good example - Do this so one is left guessing and the call can continue smoothly